asalamon74/solarwind/README.md

 # solarmiddle

 The package also contains the solarmiddle script which automatically positiones total solar eclipse corona images.
 The steps of the script are described [here](solarmiddle_tutorial.md).
+It is also possible to specify the middle position manually using the `--middle` option.

 ```
 Usage: solarmiddle.sh [options] inputfile outputfile

 Options:
   -h, --help                display this help
+      --middle=x,y          manually specified middle position
       --opendisk=radius     radius of the opendisk
       --closedisk=radius    radius of the closedisk
 ```